soundpaint/rp2040pio-docs/monitor.rst

 detailed notes, and finally a list of all available options with default value and a short description of the option.

+For most options, there is not only a long form (starting with ``--``, e.g. ``--help``), but also an abbreviated short form (starting with a single ``-`` and immediately followed by a single character, e.g. ``-h``).
+For clarity of this documentation, we usually prefer the long form throughout all examples.
+Advanced users, however, will probably prefer the short form for minimizing key typing.

 .. warning::

    The syntax of the command options is subject to change.
-The overall goal is to simplify command syntax, were feasible, e.g. to be able to write ``write 0x50200048 0`` instead of ``write -a 0x50200048 -v 0``.
+The overall goal is to simplify command syntax, were feasible, e.g. to be able to write ``write 0x50200048 0`` instead of ``write --address 0x50200048 --value 0``.
 However, since the commands implementation uses a generic command line parser that currently does not support unnamed options, first a major rewrite of the parser has to be taken before the syntax can be updated.

 Entering an empty line will just do no operation at all.
 Empty lines may be useful in monitor scripts for visually structuring command